WQDSS/Evaluna/README.md

 # Evaluna [![Build Status](https://travis-ci.com/WQDSS/Evaluna.svg?branch=master)](https://travis-ci.com/WQDSS/Evaluna)
-This project suplies a basic DSS infrastructure that can be expanded for water quality based on CE-QUAL-W2 model
+This project suplies a basic DSS infrastructure that can be expanded for water quality based on CE-QUAL-W2 model (wqdss)

 ## Using Kubernetes